-- 5.8.
-Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
+- 5.9.
 Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

-Culture Nature There are no specific policies to give heritage a function in the life of communities.
-There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis .
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × There are specific policies to give heritage a function in the life of communities that are effectively implemented.
+Culture Nature There are no specific policies to give heritage a function in the life of communities. × × There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
+There are specific policies to give heritage a function in the life of communities that are effectively implemented.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities cultural programmes for young men and women - 5.11.
+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+The only policy that give heritage a function in the life of communities exist in the World Heritage Convention.

+5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies